caktus/django-opendebates/README.md

 * Be sure to use the site 0.0.0.0:8000
 * Make note of the prefix you set, e.g. "nyc2019".

+Create a `Voter` object (at the /admin/opendebates/voter/ URL) for the superuser you created for yourself.

 Now you can visit the site at http://0.0.0.0:8000/nyc2019/.